microsoftgraph/microsoft-graph-docs-contrib/concepts/ios.md

 * [Xcode](https://developer.apple.com/xcode/downloads/) from Apple
 * Installation of [CocoaPods](https://guides.cocoapods.org/using/using-cocoapods.html) as a dependency manager
 * A [Microsoft account](https://www.outlook.com/) or a [work or school account](http://dev.office.com/devprogram)
 * The [Microsoft Graph Starter Project for iOS](https://github.com/microsoftgraph/ios-objectivec-connect-sample).
 This template contains classes that you'll add code to.
-To get this project, clone or download the sample project from this location, and you'll work with the workspace inside the **starter-project** folder (**O365-iOS-Microsoft-Graph-SDK.xcworkspace**).
+To get this project, clone or download the sample project from this location, and you'll work with the workspace inside the **starter-project** folder (**ios-objectivec-connect-sample.xcworkspace**).

 ## Register the app